 Schools must treat pregnancy and related conditions as they treat any other medical condition.
 Health plans, medical benefits, related services and accommodations to facilitate full participation are to be provided to pregnant students in the same manner as these services are provided to students with any other temporary disabilities.
 District schools and programs must make reasonable accommodations to facilitate equal access and full participation of pregnant and parenting students.

-A pregnant or parenting student shall not incur an academic penalty as a result of request for or use of reasonable accommodations during the school day and shall be afforded an opportunity to make up any work missed due to such use.
+Schools are prohibited from requiring documentation from students to obtain reasonable modifications or other actions unless such documentation is necessary and reasonable.
+A pregnant or parenting student shall not incur an academic penalty as a result of a request for or use of reasonable accommodations during the school day and shall be afforded an opportunity to make up any work missed due to such use.